alicefrsr/react-bits-and-bobs/README.md

 # Bits & Bobs

-> A single-page app gathering a random collection of simple React components and
+> A random collection of simple React components and mini-apps built in the
-> mini-apps built in the process of learning how React works.
+> process of learning how React works.

 To learn and practice: React basics + custom hooks, useReducer, the Context API, React routing, CSS modules.
 Work-in-progress.